 Zach Bartholomew is an award-winning jazz pianist, composer, and music educator.
-In 2018, he earned a Doctor of Musical Arts from the University of Miami and soon after became a professor at Broward College and Miami Dade College.
-In 2019, he joined the music faculty at the University of Miami’s Frost School of Music, where he currently also teaches.
+In 2018, he earned a Doctor of Musical Arts from the University of Miami Frost School of Music.
+Soon after, he became a professor at Broward College and Miami Dade College.
+In 2019, he joined the music faculty at the University of Miami Frost School of Music, where he currently also teaches.

-As a bandleader, Dr. Bartholomew has taken his band on multiple national tours and headlined at some of the top jazz venues in the country.
-In addition to touring across the country with his group, Zach has performed with artists such as Victor Goines, Brian Lynch, Dafnis Prieto, Dave Holland, David Liebman, Ira Sullivan, Sean Jones, CyrilleAimée, John Beasley, and Kevin Mahogany.
+As a bandleader, Zach has taken his band on multiple national tours, and has headlined at some of the Country’s top jazz venues.
+These have included Blues Alley, Andy’s Jazz Club, The Jazz Showcase, The Jazz Kitchen, Cliff Bells, Nighttown, The BOP STOP, The Jazz Estate, Shapeshifter Lounge, Twins Jazz, Velvet Note, and many others.
+In addition to touring across the Country with his group, Zach has performed with artists who have included Sean Jones, Victor Goines, Brian Lynch, Dafnis Prieto, Dave Holland, David Liebman, Ira Sullivan, Cyrille Aimee, John Beasley, Charles Calelloand Kevin Mahogany.

 Zach currently resides in Miami, and is involved in numerous musical projects as both leader and sideman.
 His original music and unique arrangements are inspired by the jazz tradition, but also draw heavily from Afro-Cuban rhythms and modern influences.